 The trail down to the lake

-The following morning was the last day of the Mount Rinjani trekking and it was a beautiful walk down through the shaded forest.
+The following morning was the last day of the trek and it was a beautiful walk down through the shaded forest.
 I spotted lots of monkeys swinging around impressively from tree to tree, wishing I could swing around with them!

-The end of the Mount Rinajni trek ended at the road that lead us down to our homestay.
+The end of the trek ended at the road that lead us down to our homestay.
 We were all so hyped to have accomplished the 3-day Mount Rinjani trek and we tipped our guide and porters 50,000 IDR each for their efforts!

 Like I said at the beginning of this article, we paid USD $100 per person, so expect to pay this amount or more depending on your budget and your negotiating abilities.

 Alternatively, you can book online in advance to guarantee a fixed price for your Mount Rinjani trek.

-The Mount Rinjani Trekking is one of the best adventures I have been on to date and it was a truly unforgettable experience!
+Trekking Mt.
+Rinjani is one of the best adventures I have been on to date and it was a truly unforgettable experience!

 Lombok Guide: 15 Things To Do In Lombok